 The Isefa is consecrated and presented through a sacred ceremony typically performed in the devotee’s presence.
 However, it is becoming more common for priests and priestesses to conduct such ceremonies in the absence of the receiver.
 As Ifa practice becomes more widespread in different parts of the world, it is not always possible for the devotee to be in the presence of a Babalawo or Iyanifa during such ceremonies.

 Either way, a priest or priestess must perform divination to fully understand the devotees’ path.
-Divination will reveal the odu (sacred wisdom of Ifa) which the devotee should live by according to their destiny.
-Odus received during Isefa are temporary, while odus received during itefa are permanent.
+Divination will reveal the odu (sacred wisdom of Ifa), which the devotee should live by according to their destiny.
+Odus received during Isefa are temporary, while odus received during Itefa are permanent.

 The devotee’s or initiate’s taboos are likewise revealed during Isefa and itefa ceremonies.
 These guidelines direct the individual on what they should or should not do to live a more productive life.
 In many instances, when you receive the Hand of Ifa, you receive the following items:

 Purpose of Isefa

-The overall purpose of receiving the hand of Ifa is for destiny alignment.
+The overall purpose of receiving the Hand of Ifa is for destiny alignment.
 This sacred icon also serves as a protective mechanism for the devotee.
 Once you receive it, you are directly connected to and shielded by the hands of Olodumare (the Supreme Being) and Orunmila.
 It solidifies your role as an official devotee of Ifa.
 It also provides you with more power to negotiate on your behalf with the Orishas.

-Working with Hand of Ifa
+Working with the Hand of Ifa

 Learn more about sacrifices, offerings, and ritual work in this episode of the African Spirit Reintegrated + Reimagined: